flassh/docs/content/events/index.md

 #### None

 This is the default.
-No enhancements are made to photos.
+Photos are kept as-is straight out of the camera.
+No enhancements are made.

 #### Enhanced